 World Economy via blockchain

-Currently international trade practices are inefficient.
+Currently, international trade practices are inefficient.
 These inefficiencies slow down commerce and break trust between nations.
-International trade is also frequently impacted, by fraud, counterfeiting, changing policies, and language misinterpretation.
+International trade is also frequently impacted by fraud, counterfeiting, changing policies, and language misinterpretations.

 By integrating blockchain into the trade process, methods of payment will be unified, and paperwork will be replaced with digital smart contracts.
 These features can help to reduce fraud while also improving transparency for the status of goods.
-The reduction of fraud and increased transparency will ultimately lead to an increase in international commerce and foster greater trust in international trade
+The reduction of fraud and increased transparency will ultimately lead to an increase in international commerce and foster greater trust in international trade.

 3.0 Full stack architecture to build blockchain applications